 Explore Delhi’s Sufism at Hazrat Nizamuddin Dargah

 This is the most important Sufi site in Delhi.
-It doesn’t get many tourists and is off the beaten path, but well worth a visit.
+It doesn’t get many tourists and is one of the more off the beaten path sites in Delhi, but well worth a visit.

 From Humayun’s Tomb take an auto rickshaw to Hazrat Nizamuddin Dargah, the shrine of Delhi’s most powerful Sufi saint.
 Don’t be alarmed – the dargah is in the heart of one of Delhi’s urban villages, and you will go through the narrow and congested lanes to get there.